"A partnership of fire and discipline - Theodore Roosevelt energized the country, George B. Cortelyou organized it."

 Target Audience:

-Why Now: In an time when institutions are strained, partisanship is high, and public trust in leadership is fragile, Cortelyou offers a powerful counterpoint to the chaos.
+Why Now: In an time when institutions are strained, partisanship is high, and public trust in leadership is fragile, CORTELYOU offers a powerful counterpoint to the chaos.
 He represents a kind of leader in government almost 'too good to be true' today - someone who wielded immense power without the need to be the center of attention, who believed and aimed for real achievement over the appearance of achievement.
 Cortelyou was quiet, yes, but never passive.
 Beneath his calm exterior was a fierce sense of purpose and a disciplined will.
-He didn’t posture; he executed.
-As public trust in institutions continues to erode, Cortelyou reminds us of the unseen architects who make democracy function.
-His legacy is not carved in monuments, but etched in the daily workings of the American presidency, its press, its financial system, and the very structure of modern governance.
+He didn’t posture; he executed - and the country was served better for it.
+A political hero is something we all crave for these days.